Staying at 1 Orchard St.

 Alleyway

 The side alley is part of No. 1 freehold, but access is shared with both neighbouring properties.
-The key to the alley door from the street is on the same ring as the main front door key.
-There is also a door to the alley from the hall, but we tend not to use this – if you do need to open it the key is kept in the lock on the inside.
-A large stepladder is kept on the wall if needed (a smaller ladder is also kept in the cellar).
+A key to the alley door is in a key safe outside (see above).
+There is also a door directly to the alley from the hall, but we tend not to use this – if for any reason you do need to open it the key is kept in the lock on the inside.

 Device charging